GyuyeongKim/NetClone-public/README.md

-Received netclone on GetForwarding on client 0, device 0 Received netclone on GetForwarding on client 0, device 0 Received netclone on GetForwarding on client 0, device 0 Received netclone on GetForwarding on client 0, device 0
+Received netclone on GetForwarding on client 0, device 0 Received netclone on GetForwarding on client 0, device 0 Received netclone on GetForwarding on client 0, device 0 root@tofino:/home/admin/bf-sde-9.7.0#
 ```

 ## Client/Server-side
 1. Open terminals for each node.
-For example, we open 8 terminals for 8 nodes (2 clients and 4 servers).
+For example, we open 3 terminals for 3 nodes (1 client and 2 servers).
 2. Make sure your ARP table and IP configuration are correct.
 The provided switch code does not concern the network setup of hosts.
 Therefore, you should do network configuration in hosts manually.
 Also, please double-check check the cluster-related information in the codes is configured correctly.
    - You can set the arp rule using `arp -s IP_ADDRESS MAC_ADDRESS`.
-For example, type `arp -s 10.0.1.101 0c:42:a1:2f:12:e6` in node 2~8 for node 1.
+For example, type `arp -s 10.0.1.101 0c:42:a1:2f:12:e6` in node 2~3 for node 1.
 3. Make sure each node can communicate by using tools like `ping`. e.g., `ping 10.0.1.101` in other nodes.
 4. Configure VMA-related stuffs like socket buffers, hugepages, etc. The following commands must be executed in all nodes. <br>
 `sysctl -w net.core.rmem_max=104857600 && sysctl -w net.core.rmem_default=104857600` <br>